What support is available?

 From 1st November 2016, new and existing members of the I&R scheme will be eligible for funding as follows:

-- Increased bursary payment of £3,500 per full time month claimed directly by the I&R doctor from the GPNRO
+Increased bursary payment of £3,500 per full time month (this can be claimed directly by the I&R doctor from the GPNRO)

 Applicants will be eligible for a full time bursary (37.5 hours per week) or pro-rata for part-time participation.

 To participate in the scheme, you should have medical indemnity which is available at a reduced rate for the duration of your placement and can be reimbursed as described above.